Protesters In D.C., Denver, LA, Elsewhere Demonstrate Against Rescinding DACA

 There were also protests in front of Immigration and Customs Enforcement offices in Phoenix and in Miami, where young immigrants from Honduras, Mexico and Colombia are expressing shock and sadness, the AP says.

-In Los Angeles, marchers gathering in various parts of the city.
+In Los Angeles, marchers are gathering in various parts of the city.